hmito/esj73web/presentation_en.md

 ### Gift for Presenters in English Oral Sessions

-- Gifts for English presenters will be distributed during reception hours.
-Once you receive your voucher, please come to the reception desk promptly and be sure to exchange it for your gift.
+- Gifts for English presenters will be distributed.
+After your presentation, please receive a voucher at the presentation venue and come to the reception desk as soon as possible to exchange it for your gift.
+Please note that gift exchange is available only during the conference period, and requests after the conference has ended cannot be accommodated.

 ### Self On-Demand Streaming